Regi0/Bash_ping/readme.md

 Main objective:
-send a ping request to one or more hosts
+Send a ping request to one or more hosts
 Note down the answer in a file
+-> OK

 Features:
 Name the file with a timestamp of when you did the test